zacky111/7segdisp_azsagh/README.md

 ## Author
 **Jakub Ciura** - Automation and Robotics student of AGH University.

-This project was originally developed as part of my engineering thesis - *Design of a Device Cooperating with Sports Timing Systems* - and extended for practical deployment.
+This project was originally developed as part of my engineering thesis - *Design of a Device Cooperating with Sports Timing Systems*.
+Currently, after achieving funding from University Management, it is being extended for practical deployment.